16 On-Page SEO Examples That Will Rock Your World!

-Pro tip: occasionally, the keyword you’re targeting is so long and clunky that it’s not possible to include it verbatim inside the first paragraph.
+Pro tip: occasionally, the keyword you’re targeting is so long and clunky that it’s impossible to include it verbatim in the first paragraph.

 In that case, partial matches are your new best friends.
 Include the partial match keyword and make it as close as possible to the exact match, and you should be fine.

 For example, this post targets the keyword.
 “How Many Blog Posts Do You Need Before Traffic Comes In?”